runspired/listicle/blog-posts/part-2.md

 **_Why JSON:API?_**

 When EmberData was first written, there weren't any other specs for APIs optimized for consumption by a client.
-API driven design itself was in it's infancy and most APIs were either built to drive server rendered applications or provide bare-bones access to third-parties.
+API driven design itself was in its infancy and most APIs were either built to drive server rendered applications or provide bare-bones access to third-parties.

 Libraries that manage data need a way to understand the structure of the data they are managing.
 Out of this need, a format began forming within EmberData.
 Ultimately this format continued to evolve and became formalized into the `JSON:API` specification.
 The format quickly outgrew EmberData itself, and today the default configuration for EmberData only implements and utilizes a subset of the complete spec.